AdaCore/learn/content/labs/intro-to-ada/chapters/strongly_typed_language.rst

     package body Color_Types is

-       function To_Integer (C : HTML_Color) return Integer is
-       begin
        --  Implement the conversion from HTML_Color to Integer here!
        --
+       --  function To_Integer (C : HTML_Color) return Integer is
+       --  begin
-          --  Hint: use 'case' for the HTML colors;
+       --  --  Hint: use 'case' for the HTML colors;
-          --        use 16#...# for the hexadecimal values.
+       --  --        use 16#...# for the hexadecimal values.
-          --
-          null;
-       end To_Integer;
+       --  end To_Integer;

        --  Implement the conversion from Basic_HTML_Color to HTML_Color here!
        --